cockroachdb/docs/cockroachcloud/user-authorization.md

 toc: true
 ---

-CockroachCloud requires you to create SQL users to access the cluster.
+{{ site.data.products.db }} requires you to create SQL users to access the cluster.

 By default, a new SQL user created using a [Console Admin](console-access-management.html#console-admin) is assigned to the `admin` role.
 An `admin` SQL user has full [privileges](../{{site.versions["stable"]}}/authorization.html#assign-privileges) for all databases and tables in your cluster.
 This user can also create additional users and grant them appropriate privileges.